erickim0223/personalwebsite/README.md

 Challenges: <br>
 - Learning Bootstrap/maintaining responsiveness
+- Making the website look good in mobile

 Plan to add: <br>
 - More stylistic email success/failure page
 - More projects (thinking of arcade-like website and a tools website with calculator, weather)
-- Fix mobile appearance - probably shrink skill boxes and fix width background color